pchanial/python-for-data-scientists/source/ndarray.rst

     Given the random variables X and Y following the uniform distribution between -1 and 1, the probability for the point (X, Y) to be inside the unity disk is the ratio of the surface of the unity disk and that of the unity square, i.e. :math:`\pi/4`.
 It is then possible possible to compute :math:`\pi` by drawing realizations of X and Y and counting the fraction of points (X, Y) inside the unity disk.

-    Vectorize the following scalar pure Python code, by using NumPy arrays and functions.
+    Vectorize the following pure Python code, by using NumPy arrays and functions.

     .. literalinclude:: pi_montecarlo_slow.py
         :lines: 5-